Mike Bryan, minus Bob, moves into another Grand Slam final

-Bryan and Jack Sock, who stepped in earlier this year when Bob went down with a hip injury, moved into the men’s doubles finals with an 6-2, 6-7 (1), 6-4 win over the Colombian team of Juan Sebastian Cabal and Robert Farah.
+Bryan and Jack Sock, who stepped in earlier this year when Bob went down with a hip injury, moved into the men’s doubles final with a 6-2, 6-7 (1), 6-4 win over the Colombian team of Juan Sebastian Cabal and Robert Farah on Thursday.

 It was the 11th consecutive win in a Grand Slam match for the pair that has become known as “Team Brock.”